 First, little panadas (panada Mallorquina).

-Panada Mallorquina look and taste very similar to a classic British pork pie.
+Panada Mallorquina are little round pies that look and taste very similar to the classic British pork pie.

-With thick pastry lined with lard and a filling of pork and green peas, they are super tasty (they can also be filled with lamb, and sometimes sobrasada is added for extra tastiness).
+With thick pastry lined with lard (for extra crispiness!) and a filling of pork and green peas, they are super tasty (they can also be filled with lamb at Easter time, and sometimes sobrasada is added for extra tastiness).

 We also enjoyed some tortilla, the traditional Spanish omelette made with potato and onion and served at room temperature.

 Living in Valencia, I love tortilla, and so I was really happy when these plates came out!

 Our next wine was the Trispol 2019, which translates to ‘the floor.’